MAl-l3R/CryptoBasket/README.md

 # CryptoBasket

 ## Overview
 This project is a decentralized marketplace built on the Ethereum blockchain, allowing users to list and purchase products using cryptocurrency.
-It mimics e-commerce platforms like Amazon but utilizes blockchain technology, smart contracts, and decentralized file storage to handle transactions and store product images securely.
+It mimics e-commerce platforms like Amazon but utilizes blockchain technology and smart contracts to handle transactions.

 ## Features
 - Blockchain-Powered: All transactions occur on the Ethereum blockchain using Solidity smart contracts.